 Whilst there is no legal definition of ‘vegan’, The Vegan Society defines veganism as “seeking to exclude – as far as is possible and practicable – all forms of exploitation of, and cruelty to, animals“.

-As it’s so common for trace amounts of milk to appear in foods that come from a factory, most vegans accept that avoiding it just isn’t practical.
+As it’s so common for trace amounts of milk to appear in foods that come from a factory, most vegans accept that avoiding all traces of milk just isn’t practical.

 Vegan trademarks and cross-contamination

-The Vegan Society states that food which is labelled as ‘may contain milk’ is allowed use the Vegan trademark.
+The Vegan Society states that food that is labelled as ‘may contain milk’ is allowed to use the Vegan trademark.